Hybrid Appraisal: A New Valuation Model That Can Impact Your Home Value

 California brokers, however, must complete a college-level real estate appraisal course.
 And while California brokers require at least two years of full-time real estate experience, appraisal-related experience isn’t a requirement.
 Both types of licensees must pass a real estate examination.

-According to the American Society of Home Inspectors a home inspector’s primary role is to investigate a home’s condition, not factors specific to valuation.
-And not all states regulate home inspection licensing.
-Pennsylvania, for example, doesn’t mandate licensing for home inspectors, but does require membership with a home inspection association.
+On the other hand, a home inspector’s primary role is to assess a home’s condition rather than factors related to its valuation.
+Not all states regulate home inspection licensing.
+Pennsylvania, for example, doesn’t mandate licensing for home inspectors but does require membership with a home inspection association.

 States that regulate home inspector licensing may require both supervised experience and educational requirements.
 In Texas, a real estate inspector licensee must complete at least three months of active experience as an apprentice, along with 90 hours of education hours.